-At a telephonic status conference, counsel for the parties discussed the need for a ruling concerning how §§ 15(g) and (h) of the National Childhood Vaccine Injury Compensation Program [the "Vaccine Act" or "Program"]2 pertains to the present case.
-Petitioner has been contacted by his health care insurer regarding recoupment of benefits under a right of subrogation set forth in the insurance policy.
-Thus, petitioner seeks to clarify whether his health care insurer is entitled to reimbursement of benefits that it has paid if petitioner recovers monies in his Vaccine case.
+At an April 3, 2020 telephonic status conference, counsel for the parties discussed the need for a ruling concerning how §§ 15(g) and (h) of the National Childhood Vaccine Injury Compensation Program (the "Vaccine Act" or "Program")2 pertains to the present case.
+Order, ECF No. 147.
+Petitioner's counsel received a letter from Anthem BlueCross/BlueShield stating that it was placing petitioner on notice of the Plan's subrogation/reimbursement rights.
+Petitioner's Exhibit ("Pet.
+Ex.")
+50, ECF No. 145.
+The letter states that as of August 15, 2018, \$183,843.40 in medical benefits have been paid by the Plan on behalf of petitioner.
+Thus, petitioner seeks to clarify whether her health care insurer is entitled to reimbursement of benefits that it has paid if petitioner recovers monies in this Vaccine case.